...

 Bachelor's Degree in Australia

-International students can earn a bachelor's degree in Australia within just three years of study.
-Advanced bachelor's degrees may take four to five years to complete.
-The distinctive feature of the fourth year is the opportunity to acquire a second specialty and a double diploma.
+A bachelor’s degree is awarded to a graduate upon three years of studying.
+The duration of an advanced program is 4-5 years.
+The distinctive feature of the fourth year concerns that a student can acquire a second specialty and a double diploma.
 This form of higher education is particularly popular in the Southern Hemisphere, offering students increased prospects for lucrative careers.
 Examples like "Languages and Psychology" + "Management and Marketing" open doors to well-paid positions.

 Master's Degree in Australia